 Surface heat treatment methods, characteristics and applications

-Surface heat treatment methods, characteristics and applications (Flame surface quenching and induction heating surface quenching)
+Surface heat treatment methods, characteristics and applications (Flame surface quenching and High frequency induction heating machine heating surface quenching)

 Surface heat treatment is by changing the surface structure of parts to obtain high hardness of martensite, and retain the core toughness and plasticity (surface quenching), or change the chemical composition of the surface at the same time, in order to obtain corrosion resistance, acid resistance, alkali resistance, and surface hardness higher than the former (chemical heat treatment) method.